erinpentecost/ErnBurglary/README.md

 - If all the witnesses die, you'll get another alert.
 - If you get caught when you leave, you'll get an alert.

+## How it Works
+If you're near an NPC and they say something, they will be marked as having spotted you.
+This also applies for idle sounds, since I haven't found a way to filter those out yet.

 ![a thief with a big bag, created with AI](title_image.jpg)

 ## Installing